lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    Some water molecules are reacting with the silica structure during the simulation, leading to the formation of :math:`-OH` group at the solid
+    Some water molecules react with the silica structure during the simulation, leading to the formation of :math:`-OH` group at the solid
     surface: